PabloPalaciosAlonso/SphereVectorVisualizer3D/README.md

   *Others:
     -Press C to take a screenshot of the animation

-File format:
+# File format:

   *Spheres: rx ry rz color radius
-    -rxyz are the position of the center of each particle -radius and color are not compulsory to provide
+    -rx ry rz are the coordinates of the center of each particle -radius and color are not compulsory to provide

   *Arrows:  rx ry rz vx vy vz color width
-    -rxyz are the position of the bottom of the arrow -vxyz is the direction of the arrow
+    -rx ry rz are the position of the bottom of the arrow -vx vy vz is the direction of the vector
     -width and color are not compulsory to provide

   *Colors code